sneakysneak/docs/pages/templates/00-template-basics.md

 ## Tagging Templates

 You can add Tags to your Templates through the list view.
-These Tags are used by LAUNCH to choose which Tempaltes are presented to a specific client.
+These Tags are used by LAUNCH to choose which Templates are presented to a specific client.
+The LAUNCH API call can request that only Templates tagged in a particular way are presented for installation.

 ## Related Topics